 Team culture feeds the overall corporate culture — and the other way around.
 What works for one team might not work for another.

 Do all successful teams have the same habits and rhythms?
 What about small versus large teams?
-What are Do the best ways for team members to share information vary according to the type of team they’re on?
+What are the best ways for team members to share information according to the type of team they’re on?

 4. Change happens from within

 When we try to change everything, we end changing nothing.
 Transforming an organization requires changing one team at-a-time.
 Organizations are networks of tribes.

 Instead of a top-down approach, we must drive change from inside-out.